9 Things to Do in Oslo:

 Walk on the roof of the Opera House.

 Oslo Opera House is a spectacular construction perfectly integrated into the cityscape.
 The streets most strikingly rise, transforming into the sloping roof of the Opera House.
-Back in 2008 the ingenious structure opened as an innovative approach to a new music hall in the Norwegian capital.
+In 2008, the ingenious structure opened as an innovative approach to a new music hall in the Norwegian capital.
 It had then been on its way since 1999 after a national decision to call for submissions for design projects.

-Just like setting out on a hike in the mountains in nature, you can also get your scenic adventure in Oslo by climbing the roof here.
-The inclining roof provides you with magnificent views of the city and a highly unusual cultural experience!
-Due to the large glass facades, you can enjoy amazing views of Oslo even from the lobby!
+Just like hiking in the mountains in nature, you can also get your scenic adventure in Oslo by climbing the roof here.
+The inclining roof provides magnificent views of the city and a highly unusual cultural experience!
+Due to the large glass facades, you can enjoy amazing views of Oslo from the lobby!

-The building is home of both the Norwegian National Opera and Ballet, and the National Opera Theatre in Norway.
+The building is home to the Norwegian National Opera and Ballet and the National Opera Theatre in Norway.
 Impressive as it is, you will find as many as 1100 rooms inside!
-It is actually the largest cultural construction in Norway, since Nidaros Cathedral in Trondheim saw the light of day centuries ago.
+It is the largest cultural construction in Norway since Nidaros Cathedral in Trondheim saw the light of day centuries ago.

-Also the interior design is absolutely fascinating.
-A wall panel in the lobby has been designed by Olafur Eliasson, constructed in a way such that it creates the illusion of melting ice.
-The main auditorium is illuminated by an oval chandelier made up of 5,800 decorative crystals.
+Also, the interior design is fascinating.
+A wall panel in the lobby has been designed by Olafur Eliasson and constructed in a way such that it creates the illusion of melting ice.
+The main auditorium is illuminated by an oval chandelier, made up of 5,800 decorative crystals.

-The Opera House has won an award at the World Architecture Festival in Barcelona in 2008, as well as the 2009 European Union Prize for Contemporary Architecture.
+The Opera House won an award at the World Architecture Festival in Barcelona in 2008 and the 2009 European Union Prize for Contemporary Architecture.

 Explore Oslo’s enticing old fortress.